sCrypt-Inc/scryptTS-docs/docs/ordinals/ft.md

 Note, that if the amount exceeds the limit set above, or the token was already wholely minted, the transaction won't be considered valid by 1Sat indexers.

-The minted amount can then be transferred by unlocking the mint transaction:
+The minted amount can then be transferred by calling the contract, as in [regular sCrypt contracts](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#contract-call):

 ```ts
 // Transfer